 If you've figured out which meal is triggering the problem, start keeping track of what you eat during that meal.
 Do you eat the same thing every day?
 When you change what you eat during that meal, does it affect your bloating?
 How much are you eating, and does the size of the meal affect your bloating?

 Here are some foods that are well known to cause bloating:

-- fruit with pits, like plums, peaches, and cherries (because they contain sorbitol, a sugar alcohol, that your body can't digest but which gas-producing intestinal flora love)
+- fruit with pits, like plums, peaches, and cherries (because they contain sorbitol, sugar alcohol, that your body can't digest but which gas-producing intestinal flora love)

 - legumes, such as beans and lentils (they contain oligosaccharides, which feed intestinal flora)